 Our society is transitioning to a low-carbon renewable energy system where solar and wind energy are becoming increasingly important.
 Because of the inherent intermittent nature of solar and wind energy and the difficulties to store vast amounts of electrical energy over a long time, suitable energy carriers are indispensable.
-An important energy storage solution is to convert electrical power into hydrogen through electrolysis.
-Current electrolysis suffers from a low efficiency, which is largely attributed to the flow and transport phenomena near electrode surfaces.
-This programme aims at unravelling the different phenomena and to give specific direction to enable a step change in efficiency rather than small evolutionary improvements.
-When successful, this should provide industrial end-users with means to make large scale operation feasible.
+An important energy storage solution is to convert electrical power from renewable resources into hydrogen through water electrolysis.
+To make this green hydrogen economically competitive, the water electrolysis process should move towards higher current densities without increasing the cost of the materials used.
+For this purpose, more fundamental knowledge of flow and transport phenomena near electrode surfaces is needed.
+The research programme “bubble dynamics in electrolysis” aims at unravelling the different phenomena and to give specific direction to enable a step change rather than small evolutionary improvements.

-We are looking for an experienced candidate with a background in chemical, mechanical, thermal engineering, physics or a related field.
-The prospective researcher is expected to have experience in Computational Fluid Dynamics for fluids or fluid-structure interactions.
-An affinity with the process industry is preferred.
-In addition, experience in programming is preffered.
-The ideal candidate has good scientific skills as well as excellent soft skills related to verbal and written communication.
+We are looking for an experienced candidate with a background in mechanical or chemical engineering or physics or applied mathematics.
+The candidate is preferred to have knowledge of fluid mechanics combined with strong programming and mathematical skills and a good physical intuition.
+The ideal candidate has excellent scientific skills as well as excellent soft skills related to verbal and written communication.

 We offer a challenging job for four years in a highly motivated team at a dynamic and ambitious University.
-You will work with innovative analytic equipment and you will be part of a highly profiled multidisciplinary collaboration where expertise of a variety of disciplines comes together.
+You will be part of a highly profiled multidisciplinary collaboration where expertise of a variety of disciplines comes together.
 The TU/e is located in one of the smartest regions of the world en part of the European technology hotspot ‘Brainport Eindhoven’; well-known because of many high-tech industries and start-ups.
 A place to be for talented scientists!

-More information about the project can be obtained from Dr. M.W.
-Baltussen email: M.W.Baltussen(at)tue.nl.
-Personnel information can be obtained from Mrs. P.J. van de Weijer, HR Advisor, email: p.j.v.d.weijer(at)tue.nl
+More information about the project can be obtained from Prof. N.G.
+Deen, email: n.g.deen[at]tue.nl.
+Personnel information can be obtained from Mrs. Hind Boulgalag, HR Advisor, email: h.boulgalag[at]tue.nl.

 Information about the employment conditions can be found here: https://www.tue.nl/en/careers/working-conditions/